Jimmy Buffett hospitalized, forced to reschedule concert

-Jimmy Buffett & the Coral Reefer Band were slated to perform Saturday in Charleston, South Carolina.
+Jimmy Buffett & the Coral Reefer Band were slated to perform Saturday in Charleston, South Carolina, WCBD reports.

+“I had a sudden change of plans this week that affected us all,” Buffett explained.

 The “Margaritaville” singer didn’t say what medical issue he was dealing with, but remained light-hearted, telling fans: “Growing old is not for sissies, I promise you.
 I also will promise you, that when I am well enough to perform, that is what I’ll be doing in the land of She-Crab soup.”